AugustinMauroy/scholarsuite/docs/Prisma.md

 - `id`: unique identifier for the absence period
 - `studentId`: identifier of the student for the absence period
-- `d`: identifier of the first absence in the period
+- `firstAbsenceId`: identifier of the first absence in the period
 - `lastAbsenceId`: identifier of the last absence in the period
 - `nextPresenceId`: optional identifier of the next presence
 - `academicYearId`: identifier of the academic year for the absence period
 - `status`: status of the absence period
 - `justifyFromDate`: optional start date for justification
 - `justifyToDate`: optional end date for justification
-- `justifyFromTimeSlot`: optional identifier of the start time slot for justification
+- `justifyFromTimeSlotId`: optional identifier of the start time slot for justification
-- `justifyToTimeSlot`: optional identifier of the end time slot for justification
+- `justifyToTimeSlotId`: optional identifier of the end time slot for justification
 - `enabled`: indicates if the absence period is enabled (default: true)
 - `createdAt`: creation date of the absence period for internal use
 - `updatedAt`: modification date of the absence period for internal use